MESE-Core/SEDAP-Express/README.md

 ### Documentation
-here to make it as easy as possible for everyone to get started.
+In this project you will find all the necessary documents such as the SEDAP Express ICD and all other referenced standards and documents to make it as easy as possible for everyone involved to get started.

 ### SEDAPExpress